 Helping pay for medical equipment

-We have been able to help pay for essential medical equipment for the Irvine Laboratory.
-Professor Julie Irvine is pictured using one of the two centrifuges bought by Fabian's Trust to help speed up the diagnosis of children who have relapsed with Acute Lymphoblastic Leukaemia (ALL).
+We have been able to help pay for essential medical equipment for the Irving Laboratory.
+Professor Julie Irving is pictured using one of the two centrifuges bought by Fabian's Trust to help speed up the diagnosis of children who have relapsed with Acute Lymphoblastic Leukaemia (ALL).